sait-lab/learn-git/git-branching.md

 #### Switching Branches

 To switch to an existing branch, you run the `git checkout` command.
-Let’s switch to the new `testing` branch:
+Let's switch to the new `testing` branch:

 ```console
 $ git checkout testing